 What do you think is missing from the overarching conversation about Alzheimer’s?

 Something that isn’t talked about enough is the connection between dementia and being a war veteran with PTSD.
-A Department of Defense funded study concluded that veterans with PTSD have a two-fold risk of developing dementia.
+A concluded that veterans with PTSD have a two-fold risk of developing dementia.
 This is of particular interest to me, since Jim was a Vietnam veteran with PTSD, but it also concerns me that PTSD is an ongoing issue with veterans from more recent conflicts.

 Follow Linda’s journey and learn more about Alzheimer’s disease on Early Onset Alzheimer’s Blog.